 While on a call, you can put the customer on hold or mute your microphone so that you can consult with another agent or track down other information.

 - Click the pause button on the lower-right side of the call console.

 While on hold, the customer hears the on-hold music and you hear a beep every 15 seconds.
 Click the pause button again to take the customer off hold.

-Transferring a call (Basic and Advanced Voice)
+Transferring a call (Basic and Advanced Talk)

 - After you answer a call or make an outbound call, the ticket automatically opens.

 - Click the transfer button from the ticket or the call console.
 The customer is placed on hold and hears the hold greeting.

 - Start typing the agent, group, or end-user's name or phone number.
 Click on the name or number to transfer a call.

 - If transferring to another agent: You'll first be connected to the agent while the caller remains on hold.
 When you've finished consulting with the agent, click Transfer.

 - The message This call has been transferred successfully appears in the window.
 At this point, the related ticket is also assigned to the other agent.
 Click Close.